Town of Sullivan's Island Provides Updates on Tropical Storm Debby

+Limited staff will return to Town Hall to serve residents beginning 1PM Thursday (8-8-2024).
+All Town Hall staff members will still be available via office phone forwarding.

-The Town is operating at OPCON 1 or full alert status as of 8am Tuesday.
-Police and Fire Rescue Departments remain fully staffed and will be standing by at the ready to lend assistance throughout the duration of the storm event.
+Police, Fire Rescue and W&S Departments remain fully staffed and will be standing by at the ready to lend assistance as needed.
 In the event of an emergency always dial 9-1-1.
 For non-emergency Police, Fire or Water and Sewer issue, contact Charleston County Consolidated Dispatch at 843-743-7200.
 Questions about Charleston County emergency operations dial 843-746-3900.

 Trash Collection:

-Due to Charleston County’s closure of the landfill on Tuesday and Wednesday, the schedule for collection the rest of the week will be as follows:
+Due to Charleston County’s closure of the landfill on Tuesday-Thursday the schedule for collection the rest of the week will be as follows:

 - Wednesday routes serviced on Friday